thewtex/thesis/strain_estimation/strain_estimation.rst

 from the discontinuity almost the length of the kernel in both directions from the discontinuity.

-To address this condition, the linear least squares implementation can be modified.
-If the number of consecutive displacement samples with the same sign exceed half the width of the kernel, only these samples can be used in the linear least squares fit.
+To address this condition, the linear least-squares implementation can be modified.
+If the number of consecutive displacement samples with the same sign exceed half the width of the kernel, only these samples can be used in the linear least-squares fit.
 In this way, values from only one side or the other of the discontinuity are used for the local gradient estimate.
-Axial strain results of this modified least squares method applied to the carotid artery are shown in |lsq_vessel_axial_strain|.
+Axial strain results of this modified least-squares method applied to the carotid artery are shown in |lsq_vessel_axial_strain|.
 The effects of the discontinuity are greatly reduced without affecting other parts of the image.
 Correctly estimating the strain in this area is important since we are most interested in